Ned Boulting: Career

 Boulting at the 2025 Tour of Britain.

 After several "completely directionless" years, his television career began in 1997 when he joined Sky Sports' Soccer Saturday alongside Jeff Stelling.
 He joined ITV Sports in 2001, and has covered a range of football events including the UEFA Champions League, UEFA Europa League and the FA Cup.
 He became a reporter for ITV's Tour de France coverage in 2003 and has reported at every Tour since, as well as on other cycling events including the Tour of Britain and the Vuelta a España.
 He also covered the London 2012 Summer Paralympics for Channel 4.
 He was awarded the Royal Television Society's Sports News Reporter of the Year Award in 2006.
 Boulting branched out into commentating in 2015, providing commentary for ITV4's coverage of the inaugural Tour de Yorkshire and the Vuelta a España alongside David Millar.
 Boulting and Millar commentated for ITV4 on the 2016 Tour de France and subsequent ones.
 Boulting produced and directed Dutch Master – A tribute to Dennis Bergkamp for Sky Sports in 1998, and Steven Gerrard – A Year in My Life for Sky 1 in 2006.

-Following on from the success of his Bikeology tour, in 2018 Ned announced his newly revamped 'Tour de Ned'.
+Following on from the success of his Bikeology tour, in 2018 Ned announced his revamped 'Tour de Ned'.
 A one-man theatrical cycling roadshow that tours the UK in conjunction with the Tour de France from 28 September – 17 November.

 Boulting made his darts commentary debut at the 2020 Masters after being a long term pundit for ITV Sport PDC events.

 Since April 2020 Boulting has co-presented the podcast Streets Ahead with Adam Tranter and Laura Laker.
 The podcast involves discussions of active travel infrastructure and often includes interviewing guests.